franneck94/Vscode-C-Cpp-Runner/README.md

 Then set the **useMsvc** to true, to not use GCC/Clang tools in the current workspace.
 If you want to stop using the MSVC compiler, just set **useMsvc** to false.

+Caveats:

+- Currently no cross-compiling is allowed
+- Only the 64bit version of MSVC is allowed
-Caveat: Currently no cross-compiling is allowed and include paths with whitespaces can make the compilation fail.
+- Include paths with whitespaces can make the compilation fail

 ## Release Notes